johnnolan/wild-magic-surge-5e/README.md

 I was getting fed up of having to remember whenever this occured so I created this small module to alert me.

-You have an option to change the default message in the module settings page should you wish.
+You have an option to change the default message in the module settings page should you wish among other options.
+See the configure section below for more details.

+## Configure

+This module gives you two ways of playing.

+1. (Default) The first option is to show a prompt every time a player uses a 1st level or higher spell in the chat window.

+2. The additional option `Auto Roll d20 instead of just the prompt` will auto roll in the background for you and upon a `1` will show a prompt that a Wild Magic Surge has occured and that they should roll a d100.
+This message is configurable should you wish.

 ## Installation